lukejcollins/nix-multi-system-flake/README.md

 ### macOS Configuration

 Similarly, under the `darwin` directory, there are subdirectories for personal and work configurations.
 Each of these contains `configuration.nix` and `home.nix` files tailored for macOS, managing services like yabai (tiling window manager) and other macOS-specific settings.
 The root of the `darwin` directory contains the device agnostic configuration for macOS.

+### Virtual Configuration
+Under the `virtual` directory, there are currently no subdirectories for personal and work configurations.
+This structure only contains `home.nix`, as there are no plans to use NixOS for any virtual deployments.

 ## Prerequisites